suzuki-shunsuke/ghalint/README.md

 > [!WARNING]
 > [Actions using `required: true` will not automatically return an error if the input is not specified.](https://docs.github.com/en/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions#inputs)
-> This means if `ghalint exp validate-input` fails as rquired inputs aren't given, the action may work without any problem.
+> This means if `ghalint exp validate-input` fails as required inputs aren't given, the action may work without any problem.
 > Now `ghalint exp validate-input` can't ignore those errors.
 > Ideally, actions should be fixed.